 - Sun Worshiping.
 It IS called Solaris after all, and it IS clothing optional.
 The wrap-around deck on the second floor of the Guest House is prime real estate for this.

-- These purposes are: Building Community.
-We would like the playshops to be participatory and to help everyone get to know one another more deeply to build that good ‘ol community spirit.
+- Building Community.
+We would like the playshops to be participatory and to help everyone get to know one another more deeply to build that good ol’ community spirit.
 Think a circle, not a lecture.

 - Developing Leadership Skills.
 We are especially drawn to those playshops that allow participants to acquire and practice communication and facilitation skills, which will make us more capable leaders in our community.

-And with only two full days of playshops, this means that the slots fill up fast.
-Please understand that we simply may not have time to schedule your playshop.
+And with only two full days of Work/Playshops, this means that the slots fill up fast.
+Please understand that we simply may not have time to schedule your Work/Playshop.
 Then again, someone could be unable to make it at the last minute and we just may need someone to fill in.
 Stuff happens and we are pretty flexible with regard to changes.
 So please, APPLY!
+Please download the Work/Playshop form and let us know how your proposed activity will address our stated purposes.
+If all this fancy “purposes” talk sounds intimidating, please apply anyway.
+We want to make Solaris as exciting and enjoyable as possible and, most of all, we want it to belong to ALL of us.
+So, ALL ideas are most welcome.
+Download the SolarisPlayShopForm!

 - What are you into?
 What’s your mad skillz?
 We wanna play!!